franciscozorrilla/Chalmers-iGEM2018/README.md

 ## Acknowledgements

-We would like to thank the following people for providing guidance, feedback, and support in our modeling approach: Eduard Kerkhoven, Benjamin Sanchez, Avlant Nilsson, Raphael Ferreira,  and Boyang Ji.
+We would like to thank the following people for providing guidance, feedback, and support in our modeling approach: Eduard Kerkhoven, Benjamin Sanchez, Avlant Nilsson, Raphael Ferreira, Boyang Ji, and Angelo Limeta.